cabloy/zova/zova-docs/guide/essentials/component/page.md

 ];
 ```

-- path: `counter` is a relative path, and since the page component belongs to the module `a-demo`, its absolute path is `/demo/basic/counter`
+- path: `counter` is a relative path, and since the page component belongs to the module `demo-basic`, its absolute path is `/demo/basic/counter`

 ### Directory